pioneer square >> downtown >> belltown

 Leah Crosby makes work about care and human connection.
 Their piece, "Just, Let” uses temporary tattoos, touch, negotiation, and conversation to encourage reflection on care work.

-Lorrain Lau
+Lorraine Lau

 marco farroni leonardo